 So where does all of this leave me?
 While I don’t purport to grasp God’s love at anything other than a basic level, I can and do join the company of those who recognize it is “too wonderful for me.”
 I can appreciate that and express it to God through the way I think, speak, and live.
 I accept and embrace His love more than I understand it.

 There are numerous benefits to this.
 The first is that it allows God to be God and us not to be—that’s always healthy as humility is a cornerstone of Christian character.
 Then it also affects tremendously how we view forgiveness.
 If we humanize our Father’s love we’re likely to do the same thing with His forgiveness and wonder if and how His love can eclipse our sin.
 We will end up as a question mark rather than an exclamation point and that is helpful to no one.
 But if we embrace the “how much more” aspect of our Father’s love then we won’t stumble over how His grace can be greater than man’s sin.
 Finally, all of this should leave us with a deeper, more profound sense of wonder, celebration and worship in regard to God.

 That’s never a bad thing.

-God’s love for us is the transcendent force in our life that provides meaning, strength and hope to us in all circumstances and situations.
+God’s love for us is the transcendent force in our life that provides meaning, strength, and hope to us in all circumstances and situations.
 To embrace it is to allow the fundamental power behind all creation to drive our lives.
-To minimize it is to lurch down the road of life in a vehicle that knocks and backfires.
+To minimize it is to wobble down the road of life with punctured tires slapping the pavement.

 “I pray that you, being rooted and established in love, may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge–that you may be filled to the measure of all the fullness of God” (Ephesians 3:17-19).